Mechanimix

 Mixing Technology in Polymer Production

-Mechanimix provides mixing solutions for the plastics and polymer industry across a viscosity range from 1 cP to 100,000 cP.
-Smart impeller designs that adapt to viscosity changes ensure effective heat transfer and homogeneous mixing in polymerization, compounding and resin production processes.
+Mechanimix delivers mixing solutions for the plastics and polymer industry across a viscosity range from 1 cP to 100,000 cP.
+With intelligent impeller designs that adapt to viscosity changes, we ensure effective heat transfer and homogeneous mixing in polymerization, compounding and resin production processes.

 High Temperature (350°C) and Pressure Resistant Design